Actipro/WPF-Controls/Documentation/topics/docking/prism.md

 The core view-model classes included in the sample include the most common properties that would need to be bound to generated container docking windows.
 In scenarios where other appearance or behavior properties need to be added (such as for whether a docking window can close), follow these steps:

-- Add a new property to the appropriate view-model class (e.g. `DockingItemViewModelBase` for all docking windows, `DocumentItemViewModel` for just document windows, or `ToolItemViewModel` for just tool windows).
+- Add a new property to the appropriate view-model class (e.g., `DockingItemViewModelBase` for all docking windows, `DocumentItemViewModel` for just document windows, or `ToolItemViewModel` for just tool windows).

-- Update the `DockingWindowBindingExtensions` class to create a binding from the view-model property to the related container docking window property in its `PrepareContainerBindings` method, and clear the binding in its `ClearContainerBindings` method.
+- Update the `DockingWindowBindingExtensions` class to create a binding from the view-model property to the related container docking window property in its `PrepareContainerBindings` method and clear the binding in its `ClearContainerBindings` method.

 ### Linking Views with View-Models

-The `DockingWindowBindingExtensions` class has methods the set and clear two-way bindings from view-model properties to related container docking window properties.
+The `DockingWindowBindingExtensions` class has methods to set and clear two-way bindings from view-model properties to related container docking window properties.
 It is important to update this class whenever new general properties are added to any of our core docking view-model classes.

 In our sample, the `ImplicitTemplates.xaml` file contains implicit `DataTemplate`s that are applied to the container docking windows based on the view-model type in use.
 This sort of file needs to be included in your `Application.Resources`.